-January 2022 is for those interested in the BASIC ACADEMY.
+January 2023 is for those interested in the ADVANCED academy

 The Town of Tonawanda Police Department will once again be hosting Citizen Police Academy classes.
 Public support is essential in law enforcement, and the Citizen Police Academy is an excellent opportunity to bring the citizens of the community and law enforcement personnel together.
 The goal of the Citizen Police Academy is "Understanding through Education".
 This is accomplished by the exchange of information between the citizens and the Citizen Police Academy instructors.
 Participants will be introduced to various aspects of law enforcement.
 Subject matters covered include; patrol operations, criminal and homicide investigations, narcotics, traffic and criminal laws as well as other law enforcement related topics.
 The academy will meet each Tuesday evening for 13 consecutive weeks from 7:00 to 10:00 P.M. at the Town of Tonawanda Police Headquarters.

 Class size will be limited to 25 participants.
 Anyone interested must complete an application, which may be obtained by calling Captain Corey Flatau at 879-6626 or Lieutenant Gary Reinhart at 716-879-6687.
 You can also download each below.

 Completed applications should be returned as soon as possible and will be kept on file for filling future academy classes.